MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 ## Remarks

+:::moniker range=">= azure-pipelines-2020.1"

+For more information about `stages` and `tags` in the pipeline resource trigger, see [pipeline-completion triggers](/azure/devops/pipelines/process/pipeline-triggers).

+:::moniker-end

+:::moniker range="azure-pipelines-2020"

+For more information about pipeline resource triggers, see [pipeline-completion triggers](/azure/devops/pipelines/process/pipeline-triggers).

+:::moniker-end

 > [!IMPORTANT]
 > When you define a resource trigger, if its pipeline resource is from the same repo as the current pipeline, triggering follows the same branch and commit on which the event is raised.